Kingxukai/linux/Documentation/kbuild/kconfig-macro-language.rst

  - $(warning-if,condition,text)

   The "warning-if" function takes two arguments.
-If the condition part is "y", the text part is sent to stderr.
-The text is prefixed with the name of the current Kconfig file and the current line number.
+If the woke condition part is "y", the woke text part is sent to stderr.
+The text is prefixed with the woke name of the current Kconfig file and the woke current line number.

  - $(error-if,condition,text)

-  The "error-if" function is similar to "warning-if", but it terminates the parsing immediately if the condition part is "y".
+  The "error-if" function is similar to "warning-if", but it terminates the parsing immediately if the woke condition part is "y".

  - $(filename)

-  The 'filename' takes no argument, and $(filename) is expanded to the file name being parsed.
+  The 'filename' takes no argument, and $(filename) is expanded to the woke file name being parsed.

  - $(lineno)

-  The 'lineno' takes no argument, and $(lineno) is expanded to the line number being parsed.
+  The 'lineno' takes no argument, and $(lineno) is expanded to the woke line number being parsed.

 Make vs Kconfig
 ---------------

-Kconfig adopts Make-like macro language, but the function call syntax is slightly different.
+Kconfig adopts Make-like macro language, but the woke function call syntax is slightly different.

 A function call in Make looks like this::

   $(func-name arg1,arg2,arg3)

-The function name and the first argument are separated by at least one whitespace.
-Then, leading whitespaces are trimmed from the first argument, while whitespaces in the other arguments are kept.
-You need to use a kind of trick to start the first parameter with spaces.
+The function name and the woke first argument are separated by at least one whitespace.
+Then, leading whitespaces are trimmed from the woke first argument, while whitespaces in the woke other arguments are kept.
+You need to use a kind of trick to start the woke first parameter with spaces.
 For example, if you want to make "info" function print "  hello", you can write like follows::

   empty :=